m3diaLib-Team/m3diaLib-CTR/README.md

  * A simple http and websocket client
  * **My LWMP protocol, for easily implementing a local multiplayer mode (see section below)**

+### Utils
+The utils module contains all kind of useful utilities.
+Some of it's functionalities are the following:

+ * JSON and XML parsing
+ * Secure random numbers
+ * Basic encryption
+ * Time measurement

+---

 All features are well documented and come with at least one example.
 If you still have questions, you can post an issue and I will be happy to help! :) In addition to that, a detailed tutorial will come soon.

 ## How to use it